 Limits of iPSCs

-One of the first problem that can be highlighted regarding iPSCs technology is the low efficiency in reprogramming.
+One of the first problems that can be highlighted regarding iPSCs technology is the low efficiency in reprogramming.
 The most important problem is related to the use of viral vectors such as retrovirus and lentivirus, which deliver the reprogramming transcription factors by integration in the host cell genome, leading to chromosomal instability and tumorigenesis from insertional mutagenesis.

-However, during the past years, new safer and non-integrative reprogramming methods have been developed, reaching better efficiency and avoiding the already mentioned issues.
+However, during the past several years, new safer and non-integrative reprogramming methods have been developed, reaching better efficiency and avoiding the already mentioned issues.
 Another interesting point to discuss regards epigenetic memory and clonal variability. iPSCs can present an epigenetic memory of the parent somatic cells that can influence the differentiation propensity and therefore the outcomes of studies applied to this technology.
 This peculiarity of iPSCs, not characteristic of ESCs, may predispose them to differentiate more readily into their parental cells than others and can be useful for example in cell replacement therapy.

 Kim et al[153] observed in iPSCs obtained by transcription factor-based reprogramming, a residual DNA methylation pattern characteristic of the parent cells, which increase their propensity to differentiate along lineages related to the donor tissue, while restricting alternative cell fates.
 The authors tried to reset the epigenome of the parent tissue by differentiation and serial reprogramming, or by treatment of iPSCs with chromatin-modifying drugs.
 These approaches could help researchers in increasing the differentiation efficiency of iPSCs, limiting the problem related to epigenetic memory.
 However, other aspects could affect epigenetic memory of iPSCs, such as the number of passages performed.
 For example, Polo et al[154] demonstrated that increasing the number of passages there is a decrement in differentially methylated regions with respect to the parent cells.
 One of the reasons that can explain the spontaneous loss of epigenetic memory was postulated by the authors; probably, the loss of parent cells pattern is based on a slow replication-dependent process.
 However, further studies must be performed to consolidate this hypothesis as indicated by authors and, to date, the origins of epigenetic loss remain to be determined.